raspberrypilearning/pibrella-intro/worksheet.md

 6. Now save and exit by pressing **CTRL** and **X** on the keyboard and then **Y** for yes.
 7. To run your program type `sudo python disco.py`
-8. As you have used a continual loop this program will not end untill you press and hold **CTRL** and **C** on the keyboard to interput it.
-We can fix this in the next step.
+8. As you have used a continual loop this program will not end until you press and hold **CTRL** and **C** on the keyboard to interput it.

 ##Step 4: Loop 5 times
 Now that you have a looping disco light, let's add some code so that it only repeats for a number of times, rather than forever.